We help teams grow and thrive together

 It’s time our work lives caught up to the rest of our lives.
 It’s time to stop searching for how to do our jobs and instead start maximizing our ability to do them well.

-We've experienced first-hand just how powerful an open and transparent culture can be, so we built our knowledge management platform to help enable that for teams around the world.
+We've experienced first-hand just how powerful an open and transparent culture can be, so we built our knowledge management system to help enable that for teams around the world.

-For knowledge workers on fast growing teams, Tettra makes it easy to organize and share collective knowledge because it connects to the systems you already use.
+For high-performance teams, Tettra makes it easy to organize and share collective knowledge because it connects to the systems you already use.